vannamhh/vn-lightbox-gallery-element/README.md

 - Confirm video URL format is correct (YouTube/Vimeo)
 - Check Magnific Popup is loaded (Flatsome dependency)

-**Cross-page gallery not working:**
+**Gallery selection not working in UX Builder:**
-- Verify post_id parameter is correct
+- Verify `gallery` post type is registered
-- Ensure target page has gallery data
+- Ensure galleries are published (not draft)
-- Check page post type matches MetaBox configuration
+- Check if MetaBox field group is properly configured

 ## 🔄 Compatibility